 As we were recently reminded after the curious event of the colander falling directly onto the only borosilicate glass object on the kitchen counter, the Chemex isn’t cheap.
 But neither is that natural Ethiopian Yirgacheffe, y’know?
 As I like to say, there are things you save money ON, and things you save money FOR.
 And on a cost scale that ranges from “picking wildflowers on a walk through a meadow” to “buying vintage Italian racing cars,” specialty coffee is a great value.

-Still, for a fraction of the cost of a Chemex, you can enjoy the bright, sparkling flavors that a Hario V60 yields.
-It’s all about finding the flavor you like.
+Still, for a fraction of the cost of a Chemex, you can enjoy the bright, sparkling flavours that a Hario V60 yields.
+It’s all about finding the flavour you like.